clay-good/armorly/README.md

 **Universal Security Extension for AI-Powered Browsers**

 Armorly is a security extension designed to protect users of AI-powered browsers (ChatGPT, Perplexity, BrowserOS, etc.) from prompt injection attacks, memory poisoning, and other AI-specific threats.
-It provides real-time detection and blocking of malicious content targeting AI agents.
+It provides real-time detection and limited blocking of malicious content targeting AI agents.

-> **Version 0.2.0** - Active blocking now enabled!
-NetworkInterceptor integrated, 20 blocking rules active, CSRF protection expanded.
+> **Version 1.0.0** - Security fixes applied!
+XSS vulnerabilities patched, fake domains removed, permissions documented.
 >
-> ⚠️ **Development Status**: This extension is in active development (v0.2.0).
-Core blocking infrastructure is now functional.
-See [Gap Analysis](#gap-analysis) for remaining work before v1.0.
+> ⚠️ **IMPORTANT - PROOF OF CONCEPT STATUS**
+>
+> This extension demonstrates AI-specific security techniques but has significant limitations:
+> - **Network blocking is DETECTION ONLY** due to Chrome Manifest V3 restrictions
+> - **Threat intelligence is limited** (~15 rules vs. millions needed for real protection)
+> - **No auto-updates** for threat patterns
+> - **Not ready for production** without integration of real threat feeds
+>
+> See [Limitations](#limitations) below for full details.

 ---